stridecolossus/JOVE/docs/blog/part-2-triangle/rendering.md

 Command draw = (api, handle) -> api.vkCmdDraw(handle, 3, 1, 0, 0);
 ```

 This specifies the three triangles vertices, in a single instance, both starting at index zero.
-We will implement a proper builder for the the draw command in a later chapter.
+We will implement a proper builder for draw commands in a later chapter.

 Finally we add the API methods for the new commands: